m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 <canvas id="snake-1">This should be a canvas describing Snake.</canvas>

- - The list contains 12 *tuples*.
-You can see 12 blue dots in the snake.
+ - The list contains 12 *tuples* and you can see 12 blue dots in the snake.
  - The playing area is built on an 8-by-8 grid.
    - `x`-coordinates on the grid go from `0` to `7` and take us from left to right.
    - `y`-coordinates on the grid go from `0` to `7` and take us down the image.